mousomray/Hotel-Booking-Cancelation-using-Python/README.md

 # Dataset
 This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.

+# Business Problem
+In recent years, City Hotel and Resort Hotel have seen high cancellation rates.
+Each hotel is now dealing with a number of issues as a result, including fewer revenues and less than ideal hotel room use.
+Consequently, lowering cancellation rates is both hotels' primary goal in order to increase their efficiency in generating revenue, and for us to offer thorough business advice to address this problem.
+The analysis of hotel booking cancellations as well as other factors that have no bearing on their business and yearly revenue generation are the main topics of this report.

 # Insights

 * Resort hotels and city hotels combined 62.86% clients did not cancel their reservations and 37% clients canceled their reservations.
 This 37% cancellation significantly affects on hotel earnings.